Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 > Listed as future feature in Readme file

 * As a reader, I want to recommend the books I read so that I can have the feeling to be part of a community and it will motivates me to reach my goal
+- User is able to to submit their review via a "add review " functionnality.
+User gets notified that the review is being treated.
 - The commnunity page shows a strong sense of validation that to the many format a recommendation can be give.
 In the blog from the community page, user can read articles, participate to events etc.